Kothavalasa: Demographics

 Kothavalasa mandal had a population of 62,841 in 2001.
 Males consists of 31,428 and females 31,413 (M:E ratio=1:1) of the population.
 The average literacy rate of the mandal population is 60%.
 Male literacy rate is 72% and that of females 48%.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.
+St. John's Regional Seminary (Philosophate) is situated near Kondadaba.